MaciekBaron/spacetraders-api/README.md

 ## spacetraders-api@2.0.0

-This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+A [SpaceTraders](https://spacetraders.io/) SDK utilising [axios](https://github.com/axios/axios), auto-generated using the [OpenAPI definition](https://docs.spacetraders.io/api-guide/open-api-spec).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js